mhcrnl/ogcalc/doc/ogcalc.rst

-This tutorial document, the source code and compiled binaries, and all other files distributed in the source package are copyright
+This tutorial document, the source code and compiled binaries, and all other files distributed in the source package are copyright © 2003--2013 Roger Leigh.
-\copyright{} 2003--2004 Roger Leigh.
 These files and binary programs are free software; you can redistribute them and/or modify them under the terms of the GNU General Public Licence as published by the Free Software Foundation; either version 2 of the Licence, or (at your